Data collaboration platform (DCP) - Prepare collaboration measurement

 Prepare conversion in-app events

-The conversion in-app event should include the SKU information.
-In the following example, the af_order_info key identifies the SKU information:
+The conversion in-app event must include the SKU information nested in the af_order_info key.

 "event_value": {